arcxp-ce-support/Fusion-Training-User-Stories/README.md

 If you are starting this training from the seventh user story (task Fusion-07), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-06 instead.

 ## New Task: User Story 07
+As a user, I would like to directly customize my feature using inline editing for a streamlined experience.

 ## Guide
 Building on the alert bar feature from `exercise-01` we provide a clearer and easier way for editors to configure custom fields through inline editing as documented [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/adding-custom-fields.md#inline-editing)